-It's Really Easy To Buy Counterfeit Products On Amazon Without Realizing It
+Here's One Way To Tell If An Amazon Product Is Counterfeit

 Hopkins also said he suspects Suiningdonghanjiaju Co Ltd is using software that automatically adjusts the counterfeit’s price.
 When Hopkins tried to lower his Anchor’s price, Suiningdonghanjiaju Co Ltd would instantly lower their product’s cost by one cent.

-According to Hopkins, this seller essentially commandeered The Anchor product listing for five days, but counterfeiters have been using the same method for over a month, with new sellers popping up every few weeks.
+According to Hopkins, this seller essentially commandeered the Anchor product listing for five days, but counterfeiters have been using the same method for over a month, with new sellers popping up every few weeks.
 “We’ve probably lost $100,000 to $50,000 in the last week alone, plus the long-term effects, for negative reviews of our product if they get a counterfeit version,” Hopkins said.

 At first, the scheme wasn’t immediately obvious to the Elevation Labs team.
 “We didn’t even notice it until we looked at sales data.
 We saw a high amount of sales of these every day, and it went to zero.
 We were like, ‘what’s going on?,’” Hopkins said.